Seun2255/sql_query_runner/README.md

 # SQL Query Practice
-This web app is for people just learning sql, there's a mock database that you can view and the run queries for.
+This web app is for people just learning sql, there's a mock database that you can view and then send SQL commands to.
 You can either make your own query or use one of the predefined queries.
 Please have fun using this 😁.

-##I used **React** and the following packages:
+## I used **React** and the following packages:
 1. create-react-app
 2. Material UI
 3. react-papaparse